AlexGochu/bdd_course_rails4/README.md

 - save your code to online repositories - Github, bitbucket

 This is the repo for BDD course with Rails 5
+RSpec and Capybara
+- Write a scenario in a test file (feature will fail!)
+- Build the features ine by one until tested passes